Visibility Properties of Spiral Sets: Introduction

 should hold.
 In this case, there exist constants $c_{\bm{U}}\ge 1$ and $\kappa_{\bm{U}}>0$ such that it admits the function $W$ defined in~\eqref{defW} as a visibility function obtained from the map

 \end{itemize}

-\item \textbf{(Visible points in spirals)} The following two claims hold~: \\ \begin{itemize} \item[(i)] The siral $\mathfrak{S}_d\left(\bm{U}\right)$ has an empty set of visible points if and only if the following holds for some constant $c>0$~: for any $\epsilon>0$ and any $\lambda\ge 0$, there exist a real number $t$ and an integer $n\ge 1$ satisfying the inequalities
+\item \textbf{(Visible points in spirals)} The following two claims hold~: \\ \begin{itemize} \item[(i)] The spiral $\mathfrak{S}_d\left(\bm{U}\right)$ has an empty set of visible points if and only if the following holds for some constant $c>0$~: for any $\epsilon>0$, any $\lambda\ge 0$ and any choice of orthogonal directions $\bm{v}, \bm{w}\in\Sph^d$, there exist a real number $t$ and an integer $n\ge 1$ such that

-for any choice of orthogonal directions $\bm{v}, \bm{w}\in\Sph^d$. \\ \item[(ii)] A spiral set which is a uniform orchard has an empty set of visible points (in other words, all points in $\R^{d+1}$ are hidden).
+are satisfied.\\ \item[(ii)] A spiral set which is a uniform orchard has an empty set of visible points (in other words, all points in $\R^{d+1}$ are hidden).
 The converse, however, does not hold. \\ \end{itemize}